lastunicorn/ConsoleTools.Commando/doc/internal-structure.md

 ### 3) Command Router

 It is responsible for instantiating and executing the appropriate `ICommand` object.

+#### Data

-For this, the router needs two things:
+For its job, the router needs two types of data:

-- **list of available commands**
+- **available commands**
+  - also known as Command Metadata Model.
   - a list with information about all the classes that represent a command.
-  - obtained using reflection.
+  - obtained using reflection from the assembly provided at setup time.
+- **command request**
+  - Also known as Command Request Model.
-- **the request** - All the data from the user's request is provided under the form of the Command Request Model.
+  - Contains all the data from the user's command line request.

+#### Execution

 What the Command Router remains to do is:

-- **identify command** - Search in the list of available commands for the one specified by the Command Request Model.
+1. **identify command** - Search in the list of available commands for the one specified by the Command Request Model.
-- **instantiate command**
+2. **instantiate command**
    - **populate command parameters** -  This is done based on the metadata with values from the text command.

-- **execute command**
+3. **execute command**

 ### 4) Command Metadata Model

+- A list of `CommandMetadata` objects containing all the necessary information about all the available commands.
+- Created at setup time using Reflection, from the provided Assemblies.
+  - It is suggested to place the `ICommand` classes in a separate assembly that containing the presentation layer.
-The command metadata contains all the necessary information about all the available commands.
-In this list may appear commands provided by the library itself, like the `help` command, but also the commands provided by the consumer of the library.
+- Contains commands provided by the Commando library itself, like the `help` command, but also custom commands, created by the consumer of the library.

 These metadata are used by the Command Router to instantiate the appropriate command class and populate correctly its properties.